KellyHarthan/Capstone_KellyHarthan/README.md

 ### Getting the Data

 The initial process started with doing a web scrape of the HOT 100 Billboard hits.
-Once I had the list was ready to move to Spotify to start pulling the artist/ track info through that system.
+I used requests and beautiful soup and some reg-ex functions to clean the data to integrate with the Spotify data.
+Once I had the list, I was ready to move to Spotify to start pulling the artist/ track info through that system.

-Working With Spotify: To have access to the information the audio features, track and artist info that I was seeking, I first needed to register as a developer with Spotify and set up an app to get the proper credentials to  access the information in the Spotify Console for Developers.
-This whole process what a bit clunky and it appears that Spotify makes pretty regular updates to this process as a little of the literature was a little out of date to successfully get Python to recognize the credentials.
+To access the audio features, track and artist info that I was seeking, I first needed to register as a developer with Spotify and set up an app to get the proper credentials to access the information in the Spotify Console for Developers.
+From there I started working on the API.
+This whole process was a bit clunky and it took a few steps to get Python to accept the credentials and run any code.
+The documentation was a little sparse and sometimes out of date so it took some outside research to get access to the data.

-After authorization was secured, the next step was to start looing through the console to find which information that I would like to utilize.
-The system of looking through the options for exploring artists, playlists, albums etc. was straightforward as Spotify supplied a URL which only needed a unique Spotify identifier code (artist, track, playlists) These links were only set up to handle a single identifier at a time.
+After authorization was secured, the next step was to start looking through the console to find which information I would like to utilize.
+The system of looking through the options for exploring artists, playlists, albums etc. was straightforward as Spotify supplied a URL which only needed a unique Spotify identifier code  specific to  each artist, track or playlist.
+These links were only set up to handle a single identifier at a time.
 I was able to set up a series of code that would allow the identification numbers to be looped through the list.

-Now came the tricky part… I had to figure out how to get Spotify to recognize that artist/ track names to connect with the proper id’s to be able to run that data through the console.
-After some digging I was able to find a search option that let you put in a name instead of the id number.
-If I could generate the id’ I could merge that together with the list and I would be set to go.
-This was when I started to uncover two additional roadblocks, the naming conventions between the two sites  varied and that would return inaccurate results.
+Next, I had to figure out how to get Spotify to recognize the Billboard artist/ track names to connect with the proper id to be able to run that data through the console.
+After some digging I was able to find a search option within the console that let you put in a name instead of the spotify specific id number.
+If I could generate the id, I could merge that together with the Billboard list and run through a loop.
+I quickly uncovered two additional roadblocks.
+First, the naming conventions between the two sites varied in capitalization and punctuation and would return inaccurate results.
 The second problem was that each song had multiple tracks (variations of that track listed) and I would have to write code that could identify the correct track.
-I was able to do this witch success using a ‘popularity’ score on the top track, however, I couldn’t get through the web scrapped list.
+I was able to do this successfully using a ‘popularity’ score on the top track, however, I couldn’t get through the web scrapped list.

 I had to take a step back, and I had to rethink and look at this through a different lens.

 ### Getting the Data (again)

-After a little bit of searching, it turned out that Spotify actually has playlists of the Billboard Top 100 for almost every year since it began.
+After a little bit of searching, it turned out that Spotify had playlists of the Billboard Top 100 for almost every year since it began.
 Hallelujah we were back in business!
 This was a great learning opportunity for me to remember to put in the time upfront and look at all options.
 When you get stuck, do it again.
+Given more time, I am sure I could have figured out the joining of the web scrapped Billboard data.
+Ultimately this was incredibly helpful being on a relatively short deadline.
 I was able to take already created Spotify playlists and pull in the tracks I wanted through the console.
-In hindsight, I am glad that I had this debacle.
-It helped me to remember to slow down and to look at ALL options.
-This cut a lot of code and editing out of the process in the end.

-After getting the complied lists, I needed to start pulling in the data.
-From here I pulled in Spotipy.
+After getting the compiled track lists, I needed to start pulling in the data.
+From here I pulled in 'Spotipy'.
 Spotipy is a lightweight Python library for the Spotify Web API.
-With Spotipy you get full access to all of the music data provided by the Spotify platform with out having to dig through multiple layers of dictionaries.
+With Spotipy, you get full access to all of the music data provided by the Spotify platform without having to dig through multiple layers of dictionaries.It simplified the cleaning and compiling process immensely.

 ### Clean, Prepare and Analyze

+Once I had pulled all the separate metrics I wanted, it was time to start merging the data into a single list per year.
+From that list, there was some cleaning in the form of reformatting and shifting data types.
+I did a series of itterrows to swap out a numerical key system to represent a more recognizable standard alphabetic key.

+For the analysis, I sorted and grouped certain metrics like the primary and secondary genres as I know this is a bit sticky in power BI with the intent of comparing subgroupings.
+I compiled groupings of the top ten artists by year and  found averages of all the key metrics I wanted to use from whole years as well as the top ten artists for the years and compared that with the top artist.
+As a last step I pulled the image for the top artists from each decade and brought in some outside bio information just for a fun personal touch.
+The creation of the  went relatively smoothly, I did have to bring in an additional plug in to be able to view the album artwork for the the op artists as displayed.

 ---
 ## Dashboard